All Episodes

 Donald Trump is traveling to Florida later today.

-Look, we we recognize weakness arouses evil.
+Look, we recognize weakness arouses evil.

-The American people know this, and we're gonna call them out seven and a half years of the weak and feckless foreign policy of Hillary Clinton and Barack Obama has weakened America's place in the world, and it has emboldened the enemies of our freedom.
+Seven and a half years of the weak and feckless foreign policy of Hillary Clinton and Barack Obama has weakened America's place in the world, and it has emboldened the enemies of our freedom.

-Uh and that that our enemies will respond only to American strength.
+And that our enemies will respond only to American strength.

-They just simply they don't know that this is not this is not a narrative fight, it's not a narrative battle.
+They just simply, they don't know that this is not a narrative fight.

 We are at war with radical Islamic terrorism.

-We are at war with the ISIS caliphate, and what we need is a commander in chief who knows that, who understands that, who will give our military the resources they need to make that fight, pull our allies together, including moderate Arab nations, and hunt down and destroy uh ISIS uh and other terrorist organizations at their source.
+And what we need is a commander-in-chief who knows that, who understands that, who will give our military the resources they need to make that fight, pull our allies together, including moderate Arab nations, and hunt down and destroy ISIS and other terrorist organizations at their source.

 Well, Governor, thanks very much.

-Uh, We've reached the time that you have to go.
+We've reached the time that you have to go.

 You have a hard out today because your schedule is so busy.

-Thank you, Russ.
+Thank you, Rush.

 Governor Mike Pence, Indiana, who is the, of course, vice presidential nominee.

-Uh uh, look at I'm walking a tightrope here.
+Look, I'm walking a tightrope here.

 And it's right out of the establishment handbook.

-They have their consultants, the Democrats have a very predictable modus operandi, and the Republicans have a very predictable modus operandi in terms of how they're going to run their campaigns.
+The Democrats have a very predictable modus operandi, and the Republicans have a very predictable modus operandi in terms of how they're going to run their campaigns.

 And if you have a history of winning, then you repeat the strategy and you repeat the tactics.

-But it just seems as I watch Hillary and and the way they're going after Trump, not even taking Trump on on issues, which would seem to me, if given Trump's the novice, the outsider with no insider and establishment experience, no governing experience at all, it seems to me that uh they would tackle that a bit, but they're just they're they're doing the name-calling routine, and I consider saying he's unfit and unsuitable and ill-tempered.
+But it just seems as I watch Hillary and the way they're going after Trump, not even taking Trump on on issues, which would seem to me, if given Trump's the novice, the outsider with no insider and establishment experience, no governing experience at all, it seems to me that they would tackle that a bit, but they're just, they're doing the name-calling routine.

 That's all part of name-calling.

-And it's it's to me, it's vacant.
+And it's, to me, it's vacant.

 And I think the falling polling numbers that she has, the high, untrustworthy and dishonesty numbers that she has, indicate this.

-Now there are stories today that she is at risk, that she's losing Hispanic voters left and right, and on the cusp of losing significant African American support.
+Now, there are stories today that she is at risk that she's losing Hispanic voters left and right and on the cusp of losing significant African-American support.

-Now, I want to go back to the Hispanic aspect of this for a second, because what have we been told by the people in the establishment that run these these campaign playbooks?
+Now, I want to go back to the Hispanic aspect of this for a second, because what have we been told by the people in the establishment that run these campaign playbooks?

-The Republican playbook for the last four elections, certainly three, has been something along the lines of if we don't support amnesty and comprehensive immigration reform, we are never going to win the presidency because we are never going to get a significantly high number of Hispanics voting for our nominee.
+The Republican playbook for the last four elections, certainly three, has been something along the lines of: if we don't support amnesty and comprehensive immigration reform, we are never going to win the presidency because we are never going to get a significantly high number of Hispanics voting for our nominee.

-We're not racist, we're not anti-Hispanic, we don't dislike them or anything.
+We don't dislike them or anything.

 So we've got to come out for amnesty.